Salehoo vs Worldwide Brands — Which is Better?

 Founded in 1999 by Chris Malta, who wrote a book about successfully selling on eBay in 2006, Worldwide Brands is one of the most established and arguably the top directory of wholesalers and drop shippers.

-They also have about 8,000 suppliers listed, but have more than 10 times as many — 16 million — products that members can search through in their database.
+Worldwide Brands also has about 8,000 suppliers listed, but have more than 10 times as many products as Salehoo — 16 million — that members can search through in their database.
 This is probably why Worldwide Brands costs so much more to join (initially) than Salehoo or other alternatives.

 Like Salehoo, Worldwide Brands has an active forum and access is included in the basic membership fee.

-Worldwide Brands costs $299 ($30 off coupon link) to join and there are no further fees to have access to 100% of all the products and suppliers listed in their database.
+Worldwide Brands costs $299 ($50 off coupon link) to join and there are no additional or hidden costs to get access to 100% of all the products and suppliers listed in their database and all the tools.

 Can you make a profit with either of them?

-Both of these directories list wholesalers and drop shippers, and there are many wholesalers with low minimum orders in both as well.
+Both of these directories list wholesalers and drop shippers, and there are many suppliers with low minimum orders in both as well.

-They both have products listed at genuine wholesale prices — not just slightly cheaper than in the store, but significantly cheaper.
+They both have products listed at genuine wholesale prices — not just slightly cheaper than in stores, but significantly cheaper.

 Although that’s the case, if you plan to sell on highly competitive online marketplaces like eBay or Amazon then the margins are going to me much thinner than selling in a high street store or possibly your own e-commerce website.

-Not all of the suppliers in either directory are going to be cheap enough to re-sell on eBay for a profit, so if I was going to join a directory with the aim of re-selling online then I’d pick the one with the greatest choice and WorldwideBrands has the largest product directory — at 16 million products that are searchable other site.
+Not all of the suppliers in any directory are going to be cheap enough to re-sell on eBay for a profit, so if I was going to join a directory with the aim of re-selling online then I’d pick the one with the largest amount of choice and WorldwideBrands has the largest product directory — at 16 million products as of 2018.

 It’s also worth pointing out that while both directories will have some products that are cheap enough to re-sell on sites like eBay and Amazon, Worldwide Brands is the only one to be officially certified by eBay.